KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 https://lincolnloop.com/blog/using-setuppy-your-django-project/ | Using setup.py in Your (Django) Project | Lincoln Loop
 https://www.ericholscher.com/blog/2009/jun/29/enable-setuppy-test-your-django-apps/ | Enable setup.py test in your Django apps — Eric Holscher - Surfing in Kansas

+https://twitter.com/webology/status/1192623306840723456 | 🍂 Jeff Triplett 🍂 on Twitter: "Until I finish my blog post (which is about 100 items behind other priorities in life right now), this gist + screenshot are of my modd, django, python, tailwindcss, black, and pytest setup that I re-use from project-to-project." / Twitter

 Tool Choices
 https://simonwillison.net/2020/Feb/11/cheating-at-unit-tests-pytest-black/
 This is a good starting point for getting Python, Django, Postgres running as a service, pytest, black, and pip caching rolling with GitHub Actions.